-When a network goes down, or a remote device goes offline, IT administrators need a way to connect to field hardware and restore normal operation.
-The best way to do that is with secure out-of-band management.
+When a network system goes down, or a remote device goes offline, IT administrators need a way to connect to field hardware and restore normal system operation.
+The best way to do that is with secure server out-of-band management platform.

-Out-of-band (OOB) management is a nodegrid net services method of remotely controlling and managing critical IT assets and network equipment using a secure connection through a secondary interface that is physically separate from the primary network connection.
-This enables administrators to gain control even during infrastructure faults.
+Out-of-band (OOB) management is a nodegrid net services method of remotely controlling and managing critical IT assets and network equipment using a secure protocol connection through a secondary interface that is physically separate from the primary network connection.
+This enables administrators to gain control even during infrastructure faults using remote management.

-Digi offers a number of Out-of-Band solutions, including Opengear's Network Resilience Platform - featuring Smart OOB™ management and NetOps Console Servers - and a full range of Digi console servers and routers together with Digi Remote Manager®:
+Digi offers a number of Out-of-Band solutions, including Opengear's Network Resilience Platform - featuring Smart OOB™ management and NetOps Console Servers - and a full solution range of Digi console servers and network edge routers together with Digi Remote Manager®:

 Out-of-band management is typically enabled through a serial console port, such as RS-232, which provides a command line interface for troubleshooting routers, servers, switches, power controllers, storage devices and other equipment.
 This enables administrators to configure, reboot, and reset devices if the primary network becomes unavailable.

-Out-of-band management is especially useful for IT teams that need to manage large numbers of locations at scale, where physical access to each individual device is nearly impossible.
-This technology serves as a valuable component of any network disaster recovery plan.
-As networks are increasingly distributed, the need for out-of-band management is even more important.
+Out-of-band management is especially useful for IT teams that need to branch manage large numbers of locations/islands at scale, where physical access to each individual device is nearly impossible.
+This cloud technology serves as a valuable component of any network disaster recovery solution.
+As networks are increasingly distributed, the need for an out-of-band management solution is even more important.

 Wireless technologies bypass the wireline infrastructure, making wireless a more reliable choice for connectivity.
 In addition, with a cellular connection in pass-through mode, there’s no need to replace an existing router, firewall or SD-WAN appliance.

-With wireless out-of-band management in place, most device failures can be effectively addressed by a remote connection, avoiding costly onsite visits by service technicians.
-Meanwhile, cellular failover maintains seamless connectivity with critical equipment when the primary network is offline, minimizing downtime.
+With wireless out-of-band management in place, most cloud device failures can be effectively addressed by remote management, avoiding costly onsite visits by service technicians.
+Meanwhile, cellular failover maintains seamless protocol connectivity with critical equipment when the primary network is offline, minimizing server downtime.

 When using a console server from the Digi Connect IT family for out-of-band management through Digi Remote Manager, the architecture looks similar to the diagram above.